alerunza/RouletteCPP/README.md

 ## Usage

-Open the executable file (.exe) through the bin folder to play the game
+Open the executable file for Windows or macOS/Linux through the bin folder to play the game

 ## Info